-Pension savings funds, which have the most widespread investor base across Belgian retail investors, have witnessed consistent net inflows during the last year, amounting to EUR 549 million in total.
-Net subscriptions in the second quarter of 2023 amounted to EUR 91 million.
+Pension savings funds, which have the most widespread investor base across Belgian retail investors, have witnessed consistent net inflows during the last year, amounting to EUR 501 million in total.
+Net subscriptions in the third quarter of 2023 amounted to EUR 67 million.

-For mixed funds, of which the vast majority are held by retail investors, the cumulative amount of quarterly net subscriptions gradually deteriorated during 2022.
-During the third quarter of 2022, the amount of net subscriptions was limited, while net redemptions were observed during the fourth quarter of 2022.
-As of the first quarter of 2023, mixed funds have seen net inflows again.
-In the second quarter of 2023, net inflows amounted to EUR 233 million.
-Over a twelve month period, this resulted in aggregate net inflows amounting to EUR 543 million.
+For mixed funds, of which the vast majority are held by retail investors, net subscriptions were observed during the first and second quarter of 2023, following a quarter of net redemptions.
+This trend reversed in the third quarter of 2023, when net outflows amounted to EUR 370 million.
+Over a twelve-month period, the result is an aggregate net inflow amounting to EUR 36 million.